Wildlife

 under Schedule 5 of the 1981 Wildlife & Countryside Act.

-species: Animals or Plants listed on Schedule 5 of Wildlife and
+protected species: Animals or Plants listed on Schedule 5 of

 Keepers Log

-the exception of some game species), require the owner to keep
+(with the exception of some game species), require the owner

-a Log detailing where and how they were acquired and their
+to keep a Log detailing where and how they were acquired

 TAXIDERMISTS

-to request a signed declaration from the supplier of a dead specimen
+a signed declaration from the supplier of a dead specimen stating

-stating how it was acquired when dealing with ANNEX A or Schedule
+how it was acquired when dealing with ANNEX A or Schedule 5 'first

 dealing with specimens coming from the wild and being their first